AliceTimken/uk-legislators/README.md

 ### Legislator Twitter Accounts

 A list of Canadian MP accounts curated by the House of Commons can be found on Twitter [here](https://twitter.com/i/lists/864088912087715840).
-Note: this list may not contain all Twitter accounts.
+(Note: this list may not contain all legislator Twitter accounts.)

 Twitter accounts that could not be matched to a legislator computationally were handcoded based on information provided on legislators' official websites or via the Twitter search function.